 The titles are posted on the Program page.
 The presentations will be available for viewing from the morning of February 28 onward, and the comment windows will be open all day February 28, March 1, and March 2 until the end of the day on March 9.
 During that time, presenters/authors are welcome to reply to comments.

 How long are presentations supposed to be?
 Should they be an hour in length?

 Length is up to presenter but to make them usable, 30 minutes is suggested.

 Will participants be expected to do screen sharing?
 Or, will a facilitator be moving their slides while they present?
 Should they plan to use webcams or will that not be necessary?

-Presentations should preferably be submitted as a Prezi, but other formats that include audio are acceptable.
+All presentations will use commonly accessible platforms, such as PowerPoint, Prezi, etc., and will include audio (voiceover) as well as visual content.
 We will provide a link to each presentation from the website.